Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Side Effects for Tnkase

-• Bleeding [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS]
+• Bleeding [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS]

 • Hypersensitivity [see WARNINGS AND PRECAUTIONS]